aykutalparslan/Ferrite/README.md

 - Basic messaging
 - Groups and channels

-After the Android application is working as expected the development will focus on the iOS application
+After the Android application is working as expected the development will focus on the iOS application and then the Destop and Web applications.
+Basic features are planned to be implemented in the beginning.
+After all this the next planned steps are:
+- There will be a refactor to support memory efficient serialization
+- Support for so called API layers will be added
+- Optimizations and benchmarks
+- Implementation of the missing features

 ## License